kateolmstead/unity-sdk/README.md

 Playnomics PlayRM Unity SDK Integration Guide
 =============================================
-This guide showcases the features of the PlayRM Unity SDK and shows how to integrate the SDK with your game.
-Our SDK provides game publishers with tools for tracking player behavior and engagement so that they can:
+This guide showcases the features of the PlayRM Unity SDK and shows how to integrate the SDK within your game.
+Our SDK provides game publishers with tools for tracking player behavior and engagement so they can:

 * Better understand and segment their audience
 * Reach out to new like-minded players
 * Retain their current audience
 * Ultimately generate more revenue for their games

-The Playnomics Unity SDK supports Unity games built for Web Browsers, iOS, Android, PCs and Macs.
+The Playnomics Unity SDK supports Unity games built for Web Browsers, iOS, Android, PCs, and Macs.
 Integration of the PlayRM SDK into an existing or brand new Unity game involves registering your game with the PlayRM service and properly configuring the SDK.
 The SDK communicates with the PlayRM RESTful API, and the events are processed and aggregated for your PlayRM Dashboard in the control panel.

 The SDK includes several modules which track different player behaviors and actions.
 The first two modules are initialized at or near the beginning of the play session, and the other modules are event-driven.